 Idiom

 For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
-He is in the habit of fishing in troubled waters.
+There is no hard and fast rule regarding this subject.

 ANSWER DOWNLOAD EXAMIANS APP